 Is there guidance on the protection of sensitive information?

 The guidance for the protection of sensitive information is in RIS-2005-31, Revision 1

 and was published on December 26, 2017.
-NRC will transition to the government-wide Controlled Unclassified Information program within two years.
+It is estimated that the NRC will transition to the government-wide Controlled Unclassified Information program in 2022.

 What is the process for transmittal of security-related NRC generic communications to licensees?

 The NRC's generic communications are typically transmitted to NRC materials licensees via e-mail, if provided, or mail using contact information stored in the NRC's Web-based Licensing (WBL) system.
 During the licensing process (i.e., applications for new licenses, amendments to existing licenses, or license renewals), NRC licensee contact information is recorded in WBL using information supplied by the licensee on the NRC Form 313, "Application for Materials License."

 How can I ensure that the appropriate licensee personnel responsible for implementing Part 37 physical protection requirements receive security-related NRC generic communications?